 In a large skillet, heat olive oil over medium flame.
 Add onions, dash of salt, and stir fry until they begin to brown, about 5 minutes.
 Add artichokes and capers, and stir fry for about 2 minutes more.
 Add garlic, and cook until fragrant, or about 30 seconds - do not let the garlic burn!
 Pour sherry and lemon juice into skillet, and stir to combine and distribute.
 Let the liquid come to a boil, then reduce heat to low.
 Season to taste with additional salt and pepper as desired.
 Add margarine and stir well as it melts.
 Once margarine melts, remove skillet from heat.

 Serve with fried seitan "steaks".
 Makes about 2-3 servings.

 Thx guys!
-I've texted a co-worker I would absolutely reference their impressive pediatric dentist in Langleys, http://www.langleydentalsurgeon.com inside a website blog.
-If ever you are hoping for a dental clinic in the British Columbia region, they actually really are really good.
+I've texted a co-worker I would absolutely reference their efficient polo shirt embroidering services, https://epolos.com/ inside a website blog.
+If ever you are hoping for a clothing company in the TEXAS region, they actually really are really good.

-In conclusion, I ought to remark the initial concept regarding this excellent content with thoughtfully furnished by Holly with ATR Psychics.
-They're an ideal psychic mediums.
+In conclusion, I ought to remark the initial concept regarding this excellent content with thoughtfully furnished by Hooman with Vesic Wedding Photography.
+They're an ideal wedding photographers.
 I really treasure a solid tip!